danielhinsching/template-sbc-typst/main.typ

 = References
 Bibliographic references must be unambiguous and uniform.
 We recommend giving the author names references in brackets, e.g. @knuth:84, @boulic:91, and @smith:99.

-The references must be listed using 12 point font size, with 6 points of space before each reference.
+The references must be listed using 12 point font size, with 6 points of space before each r>eference.
 The first line of each reference should not be indented, while the subsequent should be indented by 0.5 cm.

 // References page